Devonta Freeman: 2015 season

-Freeman received his first career start on September 27 against the Dallas Cowboys in Week 3.
-Against the Cowboys, Freeman had a breakout performance by rushing for a then career-high 141 yards and three touchdowns on 30 carries.
-The next week, he rushed for three touchdowns again to go along with 68 rushing yards against the Houston Texans.
-In the following game against the Washington Redskins, he rushed for a career-high 153 yards to start a three-game streak of 100 yard performances from Weeks 4–7.
-In Week 11 against the Indianapolis Colts, Freeman recorded 43 yards off three carries before leaving in the first half with a concussion.
-By the end of the season, Freeman totaled 1,634 yards-from-scrimmage (5th in the NFL), 14 all-purpose touchdowns (1st) with 1,056 rushing yards (7th), and 11 rushing touchdowns (1st).
-He finished the 2015 season ranked third among NFL running backs in both receptions (73) and receiving yards (578) along with three receiving touchdowns.
-Following the season, Freeman was selected to the Pro Bowl, the first of his career, and was named a Second-team All-Pro.
+Freeman finished his second professional season with 1,634 yards-from-scrimmage (fifth in the NFL), 14 all-purpose touchdowns (first) with 1,056 rushing yards (seventh), and a league-leading 11 rushing touchdowns.
+He also ranked third among NFL running backs in both receptions (73) and receiving yards (578) while also recording three receiving touchdowns.
+Freeman was selected to the Pro Bowl, the first of his career, and was named a Second-team All-Pro.
 Freeman was named one of the captains, along with Geno Atkins of the Cincinnati Bengals, for Team Irvin in the 2016 Pro Bowl.
-He was ranked as the 50th best player in the NFL and the fifth best running back by his fellow players on the NFL Top 100 Players of 2016.
+Freeman was ranked as the 50th best player in the NFL and the fifth best running back by his fellow players on the NFL Top 100 Players of 2016.